JESTIE - Organizing Special Sections (SS)

 - Each paper submitted to the SS should be handled by one of the GEs.
 Other GE/GEs should see that the review process is happening properly.
 GEs should regularly communicate to EIC with an EXCEL file showing who is handling which manuscript submitted to the SS.
 As the assignment of the papers will be done by the EIC through a common email address, it is not possible for the EIC to know who is handling which paper.

 - GEs are encouraged (but not mandatory) to write a state-of-the-art article on the subject of SS.
 This will be assigned to a regular AE selected by EIC.
 GEs are expected to write a Guest Editorial to the SS (normally maximum 3-page including the GE-biography and photos).
 This preface will be overview of the articles those are accepted for the SS.
 In case the articles are split in to two or more issues, there will be only one such Editorial that will be published in the first issue.
+If there are less than 5 papers accepted in any SS, a separate SS will not be published and instead the papers will be published as regular papers.

 The above points are best practices for organizing a Special Section in JESTIE.
 For details of rules and regulations, one is referred to the IEEE PSPB Operations Manual and also IES publications guidelines and policy.